PanicStation.org

 • Do not ignore the message, even if it feels aggressive.

-• Do not hand anything over without getting written confirmation of what was returned (ideally with serial numbers/asset tags).
+• Do not hand anything over without written proof of what was returned, ideally including serial numbers or asset tags.

-• Do not agree on the spot to pay “fees” or accept deductions from wages unless you’ve checked what authorises it (for example, your contract, a legal requirement, or your prior written agreement).
+• Do not agree on the spot to pay fees, replacement costs, or deductions from wages unless they have clearly explained what authorises it.

-• Do not argue by phone or in person if you’re feeling panicked — keep it written.
+• Do not argue by phone or in person if you feel panicked; keep the practical return arrangements in writing.

-• Do not reset, wipe, or “clean” devices unless your employer specifically instructs you to in writing.
+• Do not wipe, reset, delete, or alter work devices unless your employer instructs you in writing.
+You can sign out of clearly personal accounts if you can do that without deleting company information.

-• Do not send equipment to an address you haven’t verified, or ship it without tracked delivery and proof of posting.
+• Do not send equipment to an address you have not verified.

 What to do now